HL7/fhir-saner/fsh/ig-data/input/pagecontent/actors.md

 In networking parlance, a Bridge is a system that connects between different protocols.
 The different options in this Implementation Guide can create incompatibilities, but these can be bridged by an Intermediary.

-For example, a Measure Intermediary that implements the Dump and Pull Options in the Measure Consumer, that groups with a Measure Source implementing the Push and API Options can bridge bridge between a Measure Source implementing the Dump and Push options to enable communication with a Measure Consumer implementing the API and Push options.
+For example, a Measure Intermediary that implements the Pull Option in the Measure Consumer, that groups with a Measure Source implementing the Push Option can bridge bridge between a Measure Source implementing the Pull option to enable communication with a Measure Consumer implementing the Push option.

 ![Bridge](Bridge.svg)

 #### Measure Repository
 A Measure Respository is simply a FHIR Server.
-A FHIR Server that supports CRUD operations on MeasureReport and Measure effectively implements both the Measure Consumer with the API and Push Options and the Measure Source actor implementing the Pull and API Options.
+A FHIR Server that supports CRUD operations on MeasureReport and Measure effectively implements both the Measure Consumer with the Push Option and the Measure Source actor implementing the Pull Option.

 ![FHIR Server](FHIRServer.svg)